Zhang Ziyi: Endorsements

 Zhang was the first Chinese woman to be appointed as an Emporio Armani ambassador, which she served from 2009 to 2010.
 She also served as regional ambassadors for Mercedes-Benz, Garnier, Precious Platinum; and global ambassadors for Maybelline, Visa, TAG Heuer, Omega SA and Clé de Peau Beauté.
 Zhang was featured on the "BoF 500" list.
 Since 2019, she became the global ambassador for Chopard.
+In 2025, she was appointed global ambassador for Jaeger-LeCoultre and TIffany.

 Public image and influence

 Zhang is regarded as one of the Four Dan actresses of China, alongside Zhao Wei, Zhou Xun, and Xu Jinglei.
 One of the most recognisable Asian actresses in the Western world, Time called her "China's gift to Hollywood" in 2005.
 The same year, Time named her one of the 100 Most Influential People.
 In 2021, Douglas Parkes of South China Morning Post (SCMP) described Zhang as "surely the most important Chinese actress of her generation".

 Having starred in some of the most celebrated martial arts films of all time, Zhang is widely considered one of the greatest martial arts stars in the history of cinema.